auroraextensions/simpleredirects/README.rst

 Configuration
 =============

-To use Simple Redirects, make sure to activate the module from the backend.
+After installation, make sure to activate the module from the backend.

 .. code-block:: sh